How long do I have to bring a claim to the Employment Tribunal?

 How long can a claim take to go through the Employment Tribunal?

 Once your claim has been submitted to the Employment Tribunal it can then take between three and six months to process before the Tribunal hearing.
 Most hearings can be dealt with in one or two days.

 What is the Employment Tribunal?

 The Employment Tribunal is for employment disputes and can be less formal than the Court process.
 There is usually a panel of 3 people, consisting of a legally qualified Judge and two non-legal, lay people who have experience within employment workplaces.
 The judgements provided by the Employment Tribunal are legally binding.

 What happens at the Employment Tribunal?

 Your case will progress through the Employment Tribunal process to a hearing.
 Documents will be prepared for use at the hearing and both you and your witnesses will need to attend to give evidence on oath.
 At the hearing your case will be put forward and your employer will be given the opportunity to provide their response to the claim and ask questions.
-Once the evidence has been heard, the Employment Judge will provide a binding judgment on the case.
+Once the evidence has been heard, the Employment Judge will provide a binding judgement on the case.

 How much will it cost to go to a Tribunal?